rdukewiesenb/rdukewiesenb/README.md

 ### Hi there!
 My name is Rebecca; learn a little bit about me here:

-__I’m currently working on:__ A national asylum case database, so that asylum lawyers can best prepare for cases with immigration judge ruling trends.
+__I’m currently working on:__ Analyzing student data, to find trends in their learning needs.

 __I’m currently learning:__ Python, but I have a soft spot for R and SQL.